codethebest/IP-Project/README 1.txt

 **********************************************************
 please sort this stuff below **********
 Must still complete
+validation must be done
+and
-invoice insert into db error
+exception handling has to done invoice insert into db error
 Add favicon, names for each page (layout) and membership AWSAT SQL stored procedures should be made for